fbacchella/mod_log_net/README.md

  * `LognetHost` Hostname of the log server
  * `LognetPort` Port for the log server
- * `LognetEncoding` Encoding for output string, default to 'UTF-8'
+ * `LognetEncoding` Encoding for output string, default to 'UTF-8'.
+Any valid value for libiconv can be given.
  * `LognetEntries` Add many log entries, without options
  * `LognetEntry` Add a log entry, with options